 Check your recordings before moving forward.

 I can't tell you how many times a song has been doomed from the start due to a poor recording.
 It's important to check your recordings and sound design before moving ahead since the recording stage is foundational to the mixing and mastering process.
 Check the recordings on your studio monitors, headphones, and laptop speakers.
-If you're not sure if it sounds good, re-record the vocal.
-When in doubt, more is more.
+If you're not sure if it sounds good, record the vocal again.

 Select samples that work well together.